Rome: San Lorenzo fuori le Mura

 Altar and baldachin.

-There a few things to note about the baldachin.
+There are a few things to note about the baldachin.
 The first is that, having been made in 1148, it predates the Honorian expansion.
 It must have already been used in the original Pelagian basilica and was later re-used (and no doubt turned around) in the enlarged church.
 The second is that the top part, the canopy, is not original.
 In 1624, part of the ceiling collapsed and seriously damaged the baldachin.
 The top part was replaced with a Baroque canopy, which was in turn removed during Pope Pius IX’s restoration in the nineteenth century.
 The aim was to replace it with a proper ‘medieval’ canopy, but since no one knew what the original canopy looked like, the result is based on guesswork.

 For me, the best part of the San Lorenzo was the mosaic on the triumphal arch, which can be dated to Pope Pelagius’ pontificate.
-Although it was restored substantially in later centuries, it is still an impressive example of late sixth century Roman art (see below).
+Although it was restored substantially in later centuries, it is still an impressive example of late sixth-century Roman art (see below).
 We see Christ in the centre, seated on a blue globe.
 Apparently, this imagery was popular in Italy at the time, as we have also seen it in the San Vitale in Ravenna and even in the small church of San Teodoro in Rome itself.
 Christ is flanked by Saints Peter and Paul.
 On the left, we furthermore see Pope Pelagius II holding a model of his church and Saint Lawrence holding a book with – again – the text DISPERSIT DEDIT PAUPERIBUS (see above).
 On the right are Saints Stephen and Hippolytus.
 The text in Stephen’s book reads AD(H)ESIT ANIMA MEA and is from Psalms 62:9 in the Vulgate.
 The saints are depicted between Jerusalem on the left and Bethlehem on the right.

 Triumphal arch mosaic.